kohshi54/CPPMODULE/README.md

     * With private inheritance, the derived class inherits all methods and attributes as private, and private methods from the base class cannot be accessed directly by the derived class.

   * Diamond problem and Virtual inheritance\
-    Diamond problem can be occurred when a class inherits multiple class with the same base class.
-To avoid diamond problem, virtual inheritance can be used.
+    The diamond problem occurs when a class inherits from multiple classes that share the same base class.
+This leads to the creation of multiple copies of the base class's attributes and methods in the derived class, resulting in ambiguity.
+To prevent the diamond problem, virtual inheritance can be used, which ensures that only one copy of the base class's attributes and methods is inherited, thereby eliminating ambiguity.
     ```
     class Dog : public virtual Animal // add virtual to avoid diamond inheritance
     {